capi5k/capi5k/README.md

 See the file : ```config/deploy/xp5k.rb``` to see the description of the job.

-If something wrong here, check your *restfully* configuration.
+If something went wrong here, check your *restfully* configuration.

 * Then try to deploy your nodes :